dsilvaggio/ETF_Analyzer/README.md

 HvPlot was then used to create a line graph showing the PYPL daily returns.
 ![This is an image](https://github.com/dsilvaggio/ETF_Analyzer/blob/main/Resources/Screen%20Shot%202022-08-10%20at%209.00.54%20AM.png)

-In order to find the PYPL cummulative returns, the .cumsum() function was first used on the daily returns column in the PYPL dataframe.
+In order to find the PYPL cummulative returns, the **.cumsum()** function was first used on the daily returns column in the PYPL dataframe.
 HvPlot was then used again to show the cummulative returns for PYPL in a line graph.
 ![This is an image](https://github.com/dsilvaggio/ETF_Analyzer/blob/main/Resources/Screen%20Shot%202022-08-10%20at%209.01.01%20AM.png)

 ### Optimize Data Access
+Advanced SQL queries were written using SQLAlchemy to optimize the efficiency of accessing data from our database.
+First, a query was written to obtain the time and closing price for PYPL where the closing price was greater than 200.0.
+The **pd.read_sql()** function was then used to turn the retrieved data into a Pandas dataframe.

+A second query was written select the time an daily returns of the top 10 daily return values for PYPL.
+The **pd.read_sql()** function was used to turn the retrieved data into another Pandas dataframe.

 ### ETF Portfolio Analysis

 ## Summary